DOW

 S&P 500 Sector Performance

-Communication Services and Information Technology were the strongest-performing sectors last week, while Real Estate and Energy lagged.
+Information Technology and Utilities were the strongest-performing S&P 500 sectors last week, while Health Care and Energy lagged.

 Past performance is not indicative of future results.